 You can configure a referer blacklist or whitelist to authenticate and filter visitors.
 This can restrict access to Dynamic Route for CDN (DCDN) resources and improve DCDN security.
-This topic describes how the referer-based hotlink protection feature works and how to configure the feature.
+This topic describes how to configure the referer-based hotlink protection feature.

 - Hotlink protection is implemented based on the HTTP referer mechanism.
-The Referer header is used to track and identify where requests come from.
+It uses the referer header field to trace request sources and filter requests.

 - Hotlink protection is optional.
-By default, hotlink protection is disabled.
+It is disabled by default.

 - Blacklists and whitelists are mutually exclusive.
 The most recent configuration takes effect.

-- When a domain name is added to the whitelist or blacklist for hotlink protection, a wildcard (*) is automatically prepended to the domain name.
-For example, if you enter a.com, the domain name that actually takes effect is *.a.com.
+- When a domain name is added to the whitelist or blacklist for hotlink protection, an asterisk (*) is automatically prepended to the domain name as a wildcard.
+For example, if you enter a.com, the domain name that takes effect is *.a.com.
 Hotlink protection takes effect on all the subdomains of a.com.

-- You can select the corresponding check box to specify whether to allow requests with empty referer headers to access DCDN resources.
-If the check box is selected, you can access DCDN resources by entering a URL in the address bar of your browser.
+- You can specify whether to allow requests that have an empty referer header to access DCDN resources.
+If you select Allow resource URL access from browsers, users can access DCDN resources by entering the URL in the address bar of a browser.

 - Log on to the DCDN console.